What Is Schwarzbier?

 To put schwarzbiers in the same category as a stout would be like saying Star Wars and Star Trek are the same.

-Sure, they’re both movies about space, but totally different plots and followers.
+Sure, they’re both movies about space, but they have totally different plots and followers.

 Same with schwarzbiers and stouts: They’re two completely different styles of beer that share mainly their color in common.